Non-Linear Dynamics Induced by Strong Radio-Frequency Fields in ReBCO High Temperature Superconductors: Quality Factor of Cavity Derivation

 With the copper sample in place, the entire cavity is now formed from copper.
 This means that the functional form of $Q_{0}(T)$ with copper should be directly proportional to $Q_\mathrm{cav}$, given as

 where $C = Q_{\mathrm{cav}}(4\,K)$.
-Fitting $Q_{0\mathrm{,Cu}}(T)$ to a spline and combining with the Nb results gives us a model for $Q_\mathrm{cav}(T)$, which was used to extract the effective conductivity of any sample.
+Fitting $Q_{0\mathrm{,Cu}}(T)$ to a spline and combining with the Nb results gives us a model for $Q_\mathrm{cav}(T)$, which was used to extract the effective surface resistance of any sample.
 Comparing these results for copper to known values of conductivity for copper at varying Residual Resistance Ratios (RRR) allowed us to set an upper bound for $C$ of 2.02$\times10^5$.
-This allowed us to define the uncertainty in our effective conductivity measurements, which increases as $Q_{s} \rightarrow Q_\mathrm{cav}$.
+This allowed us to define the uncertainty in our effective surface resistance measurements, which increases as $Q_{s} \rightarrow Q_\mathrm{cav}$.